sm1215/tallymin/README.md

 If the score column is sorted, columns will be re-sorted after each score update to maintain dynamic ordering.

 todo
-  - refactor how events are are added (should do this before adding more complexity with additional tables)
   - add a table that displays the history
   - add a table for quick repeatable scores - round 1 = 10, round 2 = 30, etc
   - add clear table button